About The Pointe at Salt Ponds

 Michael Mazzenga - Director

-The Board meets on the third Tuesday of every month at 7:00 pm, at the Calvary Assembly of God, 1380 N. Mallory Street, Hampton, VA, in the second floor meeting room.
-Due to Covid-19, the board has also been meeting virtually on Zoom.
+The Board meets on the third Tuesday of every month at 7:00 pm.
+Due to Covid-19, the board has been meeting virtually on Zoom.

 Buckroe Beach History

 Buckroe Beach is one of the oldest recreational regions in Virginia.
 In 1619, the "Buck Roe" Plantation was designated for public use for the newly arrived English settlers of the Virginia Company of London.
 In 1620, the London Company sent Frenchmen there to teach the colonists grape and silkworm culture.
 By 1637, however, Buck Roe Plantation had joined the rest of the colony as a tobacco field.